-- 12. SRS Watch has submitted comments on the NEPA documents prepared on pit production at SRS and LANL and organized public participation and comments in those processes.
-Likewise, SRS Watch sent several letters to NNSA on the current pit-production proposals.
-Additionally, SRS Watch sponsored two well-attended public forums on the pit issue in Aiken, SC in 2019. - 13.
-Plaintiff and SRS Watch director Tom Clements, who lives approximately 50 miles from the northeastern boundary of SRS, has been involved in SRS issues since the 1970s with various public-interest organizations.
-Mr. Clements regularly attends numerous public meetings on SRS matters held in the Aiken, SC area (or virtually) by DOE, the SRS Citizens Advisory Board, and the South Carolina Department of Health and Environmental Control.
+15. Plaintiff and SRS Watch Director Tom Clements, who lives approximately 50 miles from the northeastern boundary of SRS, has been involved in SRS issues since the 1970s with various public-interest organizations.
+Mr. Clements regularly attends numerous public meetings on SRS matters held in the Aiken, South Carolina area (or virtually) by DOE, the SRS Citizens Advisory Board ("SRS CAB"), and, on occasion, the South Carolina Department of Health and Environmental Control ("SCDHEC").
 On behalf of SRS Watch, Clements has monitored and submitted comments on the current pit-production proposal since its inception in 2018 as well as the proposal for the Modern Pit Facility in the early 2000s and on the issues of plutonium disposition and the MOX Facility, beginning in 1994 to the current date.
-Clements has visited SRS on many occasions and recreates in natural areas adjacent to or near to SRS, including the Crackerneck Wildlife Management Area and Ecological Reserve, owned by the U. S Department of Energy and managed by the South Carolina Department of Natural Resources, and Audubon's Silver Bluff Sanctuary located on the Savannah River.
+Clements has visited SRS on many occasions and recreates in natural areas adjacent to or near SRS, including the Crackerneck Wildlife Management Area and Ecological Reserve, located within the boundary of SRS, owned by the DOE, and managed by the South Carolina Department of Natural Resources.
+He also regularly visits Audubon's Silver Bluff Sanctuary located nearby on the Savannah River.
+Though public access to Crackerneck is limited and the site is open but a few days a year, he has visited the site in 2022.
+The Audubon Sanctuary is freely accessed by the public and Mr. Clements recreates there several times per year.
+To reach the Audubon site and for other reasons, Mr. Clements transits the federal road that traverses the Northern portion of SRS.
+The Defendants' decision to initiate plutonium pit production at SRS will detrimentally affect Mr. Clements' recreational enjoyment of both Crackerneck and the Audubon Sanctuary because of health and safety concerns triggered by pit production.
+In addition, the Defendants' failure to prepare a PEIS deprives Mr. Clements' of information to which NEPA entitles him and the absence of such information will deprive Mr. Clements of the ability to make choices regarding the safety of visiting and recreating in both Crackerneck and the Audubon Sanctuary.